CrossBreezeNL/PowerDeComposer/PowerShell/readme.md

 # PowerDeComposer PowerShell module

-To simplify running PowerDeComposer a PowerShell module was developed.
-This module provides simple cmdlets to invoke a decompose or compose.
+To simplify running PowerDeComposer a PowerShell module, scripts and sample configurations were developed.
+With this set you can get a kick-start into using PowerDeComposer, simply follow the steps in the 'Quick start' section and you're good to go.

+## Quick start

+When you want to simply use all the scripts here, follow these steps:

+1. Copy the whole contents of the 'PowerShell' folder into the location where you want to manage your PowerDesigner models.
+1. Create a folder 'composed' (next to the 'pdc' folder).
+1. Create/move all your PowerDesigner models into the composed folder.
+1. Copy the latest PowerDeComposer jar file into the 'pdc' folder.
+1. Execute the 'decompose_all.ps1' PowerShell script to decompose all models in the composed folder.

+If for example the folder where you want to store you models is called 'models' and we have a ExampleSource.ldm model in a SourceSystems folder, the folder structure will be as follows:

+- models
+   - composed
+      - SourceSystems
+         - ExampleSource.ldm
+   - decomposed
+      - SourceSystems
+         - ExampleSource
+            - Entities
+               - ...
+            - ...
+            - ExampleSource.ldm
+   - pdc
+      - decompose.ps1
+      - pdc_config_ldm.xml
+      - pdc_config_sws.xml
+      - pdc_config_xem.xml
+      - PowerDeComposer.jar
+      - PowerDeComposer.psm1
+   - compose_all.ps1
+   - decompose_all.ps1

 ## PowerShell module

+The module provides simple cmdlets to invoke a decompose or compose.
 The PowerShell module itself can be found [here](./pdc/PowerDeComposer.psm1).

 To use the module it needs to be imported using the Import-Module cmdlet.
 For example: